sqlc-dev/sqlc/docs/howto/vet.md

 ### sqlc/db-prepare

-When a [database](../reference/config.html#database) in configured, the `sqlc/db-preapre` rule will attempt to prepare each of your queries against the connected database.
-Any failures will be reported to standard error.
+When a [database](../reference/config.html#database) connection is configured, you can run the built-in `sqlc/db-preapre` rule.
+This rule will attempt to prepare each of your queries against the connected database and report any failures.

 ```yaml
 version: 2